happybeing/vdash/README.md

 # SAFE Network Vault Dashboard

-`vdash` is a SAFE Network Vault dashboard for the terminal.
+`vdash` is a SAFE Network Vault/Node dashboard for the terminal.
 It is written in Rust, using [tui-rs](https://github.com/fdehau/tui-rs) to create the terminal UI and [linemux](https://github.com/jmagnuson/linemux) to monitor vault logfiles on the local machine.